Identity Is What You Do,

-Witness Field Theory offers a structural lens for understanding the self: a way to observe stability, collapse, and transformation as parts of a single, living process.
+Witness Field Theory offers a structural lens for understanding the self.
+It gives us a way to observe stability, collapse, and transformation as parts of a single process.

 The Unnamed Experience